JackLikesHotpot/saved-by-snoo/README.md

 # Saved by Snoo

-This web application was created using React and Next.js as frameworks, with a Flask/Python API setup on the backend and TypeScript on the frontend, styled with Tailwind CSS.
+This web application was created using React and Next.js as frameworks, with an API setup on the backend via NodeJS/Express and TypeScript React on the frontend, styled with Tailwind CSS.
 This application allows Reddit users to view and filter up to 1000 of their saved posts.
 The app allows users to filter the posts by subreddit, title name, and the type of submission.

 ## Features:
 - [x] Allows users to view their save images and videos